Irene890/Cloud-Tasks/Amazon VPC Peering Challenge.md

 2. Easy connectivity - Resource sharing between the VPCs
 3. Flexibility -> VPC peering in different regions, different AWs acoounts etc
 4. Enhanced security-> Traffic is within the AWs network
-5. Reduced netwrok latency -> Traffic is not routed over the ibternet
+5. Reduced netwrok latency -> Traffic is not routed over the internet

 **Points to note:**
 1. VPC peering is **non-transitive**- All peering connections need to be established